DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kienairaa/README.md

  * Greedy Algorithms
    * Algorithms that make what seems to be the "best" choice in each step.
    * Selects the best choice at each stepp, instead of considering all sequences of steps that may lead to an optimal solution.
+ * Since I know I am not verygood at computer programming, it was quite hard for me to follow the discusion.
+ * Though weonly used pseudocode for this algorithm, it was stilla bit concfusing for me.

 #WEEK 10
 * This week, we learned about the *Growth of Functions*.